-all propositions but those which bear directly upon the manner in which a strong hypothesis alters the set of axiomaticdeductive systems of representation of knowledge.
-In other words, can we prescribe some lawful ordering of changes within those sets of axioms and postulates which corresponds to scientific progress?
-In formal-logic mathematical physics, we can show such a pattern a posteriori; however, a more general solution to this problem lies, inherently, outside the scope of axiomatic-deductive analysis.
+To define such a function, it is necessary to dispense with all propositions but those which bear directly upon the manner in which a strong hypothesis alters the set of axiomaticdeductive systems of representation of knowledge.
+In other words, can we prescribe some a posteriori; however, a more general solution to this problem lies, inherently, outside the scope of axiomatic-deductive analysis.